Theres a lot you can do to size up the quality of care offered by a veterinary

 (for example, $715 for a fractured leg).
 This plan also covers many congenital

-We did not evaluate pet insurance policies to determine whether any are
+While we did not evaluate pet insurance policies to determine whether any

-good buys, but Consumer Reports has done quite a bit of analysis of them.
+are good buys, Consumer Reports has done quite a bit of analysis of them.

-An article published in the August 2011 issue of Consumer Reports that
+An article published in the August 2011 issue of Consumer Reports evaluating

-evaluated most available pet insurance policies found that, over the course
+most of the pet insurance policies available found that, over the course

 of a basically healthy dogs 10-year lifespan, all the plans would have